Z-Bolt/OctoScreen/README.md

 ls -1 build/
 ```

-The default build is for the STRETCH release of debian, but BUSTER and JESSIE is possible.
+The default build is for the STRETCH release of debian, but BUSTER and JESSIE are also possible.
 To build one of these targets, you just have to specify the package during make.
 Example for BUSTER:
 ```sh
 make build DEBIAN_PACKAGES=BUSTER